 My first company was Guerrilla Ink, which went on until about 2011.
 At about that time, I had to make the decision to close the company and lose a deadweight partner.
 Closing one's first company is more difficult and emotionally draining than most people can imagine.
 At their core, no one wants to fail.
 When you invest a great deal of time and effort into something, the feelings of losing it are not much different than the feelings that follow the loss of a family member.
 But I knew it had to happen in order to get to where I wanted to be.

 From there, I was determined to not throw away all of the work I had done.
 I still had a modest customer base, along with all of my original designs, so I made the decision to rebrand the company as Guerrilla Tees.
-At the same time, I partnered up with Crazy Dog T-Shirts.
-From the day I started until the day I left 3 years later, we went from 7 people to almost 35.
-We started with 2 manuals, to running 4 auto’s and 5 manuals from a rented 20,000 sq ft building.
+At the same time, I partnered up with another t shirt shop.
+In 3 years we went from 7 people to almost 35.
+We started with 2 manuals, and ended up running 4 auto’s and 5 manuals in a new 20,000 sq ft building.

 It was around this time when I made the decision that I had to move on.
 My vision wasn’t to run an enormous factory, and I didn’t want to settle for partners who had a different philosophy on business.
 So again, I decided to pack up and move my part of the business.

 Over the few years I was with that company, I had been finishing a building on my property that was originally intended to be a studio.
 That’s when everything came together and I realized that I could run my own business from home.
 I had a brand new auto, 2 new manuals, a nice embroidery machine, and a few dye sub presses.
 I also had a few websites that were making some money, and a decent number of local customers.
 So, once again, I decided to go for it.